Data warehouse: History

+Data organization

 Facts

-A fact is a value, or measurement, which represents a fact about the managed entity or system.
+A fact is a value or measurement in the system being managed.

-Facts, as reported by the reporting entity, are said to be at raw level; e.g., in a mobile telephone system, if a BTS (base transceiver station) receives 1,000 requests for traffic channel allocation, allocates for 820, and rejects the remaining, it would report three facts or measurements to a management system:
+Raw facts are ones reported by the reporting entity.
+For example, in a mobile telephone system, if a base transceiver station (BTS) receives 1,000 requests for traffic channel allocation, allocates for 820, and rejects the rest, it could report three facts to a management system:

-Facts at the raw level are further aggregated to higher levels in various dimensions to extract more service or business-relevant information from it.
-These are called aggregates or summaries or aggregated facts.
+Raw facts are aggregated to higher levels in various dimensions to extract information more relevant to the service or business.
+These are called aggregated facts or summaries.

-For instance, if there are three BTS in a city, then the facts above can be aggregated from the BTS to the city level in the network dimension.
+For example, if there are three BTSs in a city, then the facts above can be aggregated to the city level in the network dimension.
 For example:

 Dimensional versus normalized approach for storage of data

-There are three or more leading approaches to storing data in a data warehouse – the most important approaches are the dimensional approach and the normalized approach.
+The two most important approaches to store data in a warehouse are dimensional and normalized.
+The dimensional approach uses a star schema as proposed by Ralph Kimball.
+The normalized approach, also called the third normal form (3NF) is an entity-relational normalized model proposed by Bill Inmon.

-The dimensional approach refers to Ralph Kimball's approach in which it is stated that the data warehouse should be modeled using a Dimensional Model/star schema.
-The normalized approach, also called the 3NF model (Third Normal Form), refers to Bill Inmon's approach in which it is stated that the data warehouse should be modeled using an E-R model/normalized model.

 Dimensional approach

-In a dimensional approach, transaction data is partitioned into "facts", which are generally numeric transaction data, and "dimensions", which are the reference information that gives context to the facts.
+In a dimensional approach, transaction data is partitioned into "facts", which are usually numeric transaction data, and "dimensions", which are the reference information that gives context to the facts.
 For example, a sales transaction can be broken up into facts such as the number of products ordered and the total price paid for the products, and into dimensions such as order date, customer name, product number, order ship-to and bill-to locations, and salesperson responsible for receiving the order.

-A key advantage of a dimensional approach is that the data warehouse is easier for the user to understand and to use.
-Also, the retrieval of data from the data warehouse tends to operate very quickly.
-Dimensional structures are easy to understand for business users, because the structure is divided into measurements/facts and context/dimensions.
-Facts are related to the organization's business processes and operational system whereas the dimensions surrounding them contain context about the measurement (Kimball, Ralph 2008).
-Another advantage offered by dimensional model is that it does not involve a relational database every time.
+This dimensional approach makes data easier to understand and speeds up data retrieval.
+Dimensional structures are easy for business users to understand because the structure is divided into measurements/facts and context/dimensions.
+Facts are related to the organization's business processes and operational system, and dimensions are the context about them (Kimball, Ralph 2008).
+Another advantage is that the dimensional model does not involve a relational database every time.
 Thus, this type of modeling technique is very useful for end-user queries in data warehouse.

-The model of facts and dimensions can also be understood as a data cube.
-Where the dimensions are the categorical coordinates in a multi-dimensional cube, the fact is a value corresponding to the coordinates.
+The model of facts and dimensions can also be understood as a data cube, where dimensions are the categorical coordinates in a multi-dimensional cube, the fact is a value corresponding to the coordinates.

-The main disadvantages of the dimensional approach are the following:
+The main disadvantages of the dimensional approach are: